 The Risks Of Feeding Raw Meat to Your Chickens

-It’s wise to think twice before you feed your chickens raw meat as it comes with certain risks of foodborne illnesses—the most common of which are Norovirus, Salmonella, Listeria, and E.Coli.
+It’s wise to think twice before you let your chickens eat raw meat, including ground beef, hamburgers, chicken, pork, and steak as it comes with certain risks of foodborne illnesses—the most common of which are Norovirus, Salmonella, Listeria, and E.Coli.

 Importantly, having Salmonella spread among your flock is no small concern.
 Chicks under 3 weeks old are the most vulnerable, with experts reporting whopping mortality rates reaching up to 100% within the first 2–3 weeks of age.
 And it doesn’t stop at that.